 Collective Bargaining Agreements:

-entering into a collective bargaining agreement on or after April 3, 2020, which, instead of providing the leave required under this new law, provides a comparable benefit in the form of paid days off in the form of leave, compensation, other employee benefits, or some combination thereof.
+This law does not prevent parties from entering into a collective bargaining agreement on or after September 30, 2020, which, instead of providing the leave required under this new law, provides a comparable benefit in the form of paid days off in the form of leave, compensation, other employee benefits, or some combination thereof.
 It also does not prevent a certified collective bargaining agent from negotiating sick leave that is different from this law.
 In either situation, however, the collective bargaining agreement must specifically acknowledge the provisions of Section 196-b.

 Interaction with Other State Laws: